BitForgeCraftedCode/ImagePerfect/README.md

 4. Any developer can view the rest in Visual Studio.

 I wrote this application to learn some desktop application development and because I felt the current photo management applications on the market did not fit my needs.
 In particular many photo managers seem to have small thumbnails for the image.
-That makes it harder to organize and decide which ones to delete and which ones are you favorites.
+That makes it harder to organize and decide which ones to delete and which ones are your favorites.
 Shotwell on Linux is actually pretty good but importing new images gets really slow with large libraries.
 Primarily Image Perfect was written with several things in mind.

 1. Big thumbnails 500px - 600px.
 	* Image width can be adjusted from 300px all the way up to 600px!!